DAGWorks-Inc/hamilton/docs/concepts/driver.rst

     dr.display_all_functions("dag.png")  # outputs a file dag.png
     dr.display_all_functions()  # to view directly in a notebook

-The dataflow visualization is useful for documenting your project and quickly make sense of what it does.
-There are several several other visualization features, such a highlighting the path between two nodes, that we'll discuss later.
+The dataflow visualization is useful for documenting your project and quickly making sense of what it does (see :doc:`visualization`).

 Execute the dataflow
 --------------------